-Okay so you’re lookin’ to buy a place but don’t know whether to go with a mortgage broker or with the big bankers, and you want to get the best rate and the best deal possible (of course, what fool wouldn’t?).
+You’re lookin’ to buy a place but don’t know whether to go with a Canadian mortgage broker or with a big bank, and you want to get the best mortgage rate & best deal possible (of course, what fool wouldn’t?).

 Mortgage Broker Pros:

 - They can meet you on your time – or if you go with an online broker they make it very easy to communicate via email, Skype, etc.